igor1309/igor1309.github.io/Content/articles/2022/2021-08-22-no-desktop-dev.md

 Manually run `Swift Package Init` workflow from the `Actions` tab.

 After workflow is successfully done you’ll have a swift package initialized in the repo root directory.
-If workflow fails look into workflow execution details for debugging.
+If workflow fails, look into workflow execution details for debugging.

 ## Testing